 But is fine art landscape photography something you should aspire to make?
+Is it relevant to your work?
 And what distinguishes a fine art photograph from a snapshot?

 In this article, I’m going to explain everything you need to know about fine art landscape shooting.
-I’ll start by explaining what it actually is – and I’ll go on to give you plenty of tips you can use to improve your own landscape photos!
+I’ll start with an attempt to define it – and I’ll go on to give you plenty of tips you can use to improve your own fine art landscape images.

 Let’s get started.